KCCG/wrangling-genomics/_episodes/04-variant_calling.md

 **The compressed binary version of SAM is called a BAM file.**
 We use this version to reduce size and to allow for *indexing*, which enables efficient random access of the data contained within the file.

 The file begins with a **header**, which is optional.
 The header is used to describe the source of data, reference sequence, method of alignment, etc., this will change depending on the aligner being used.
 Following the header is the **alignment section**.
 Each line that follows corresponds to alignment information for a single read.
 Each alignment line has **11 mandatory fields** for essential mapping information and a variable number of other fields for aligner specific information.
 An example entry from a SAM file is displayed below with the different fields highlighted.

 ![sam_bam1](../img/sam_bam.png)

 ![sam_bam2](../img/sam_bam3.png)

-We will convert the SAM file to BAM format using the `samtools` program with the `view` command and tell this command that the input is in SAM format (`-S`) and to output BAM format (`-b`):
+We will convert the SAM file to BAM format using the `samtools` program with the `view` command and tell this command that the input is in SAM format (`-S`) and to output BAM format (`-b`).
+The command and its output are shown below, but once again we will submit this as a job.

 ~~~
 $ samtools view -S -b results/sam/SRR2584866.aligned.sam > results/bam/SRR2584866.aligned.bam